 Cons: Shopify charges a transaction fee for every sale (which you can lower if you use Shopify Payment).

-This vendor has all it takes to provide a top-notch support: email, open chat, telephone and help center.
+This vendor has all it takes to provide top-notch support: email, open chat, telephone, and help center.
 Alternatively, you can use Shopify Online – an online database covering common questions.